 Gum disease is a common infection in America and globally.
-The condition is also known as periodontitis, is an infection damaging the soft tissue and bone supporting the teeth.
+The condition is also known as periodontitis, an infection damaging the soft tissue and bone supporting the teeth.
 Unfortunately, most people ignore or remain oblivious to the condition, not seeking periodontal treatment to overcome this condition.

 It is estimated that nearly 70 percent of American adults are affected by gum disease primarily because they don’t maintain proper dental hygiene to allow inflammation of the gums around the tooth.
-The infection causes microorganisms to stick to the tooth’s surface, and the pockets of the gums surrounding the tooth continuing to multiply.
+The infection causes microorganisms to stick to the tooth’s surface, and the pockets of the gums surrounding the tooth continue to multiply.
 The immune system of the body reacts to the infection and releases toxins to cause inflammation.

-When people do not obtain a periodontal disease cure, the condition eventually results in total loss and may also increase the risks of strokes, heart attacks, and other health issues.
+When people do not obtain a periodontal disease cure, the condition eventually results in total loss and may increase the risks of strokes, heart attacks, and other health issues.

 Gum disease or periodontitis generally affects the area surrounding the tooth, including the gums and bone.
 It results from plaque and bacteria build up around the tooth and the reaction of the immune system.